-Meaning that once a headhunter finds a candidate or, more likely, candidates, who may be suitable for their client’s open position, a headhunter will only be involved with introducing the candidate to the hiring company and perhaps scheduling a first interview.
+Meaning that once a headhunter finds a candidate or, more likely, candidates, who may be suitable for their client’s open job, a headhunter will only be involved with introducing the candidate to the hiring company and perhaps scheduling the first interview.

 All the hiring steps that follow, such as salary negotiations, second interviews, etc., will not include the headhunter.